 As you can see, we love Slack bots — both built-in and custom ones.
 What is the easiest way to develop a custom Slack bot?

-This code also needs to have some sort of a compute unite.
+This code also needs to have some sort of computing unit.
 It can run on a server, or as a serverless function.

 Serverless fits the use case of Slack bots perfectly.
 Using a serverless compute service, such as AWS Lambda, you can deploy Slack bots in no-time, and never worry about them again!